 When there is a problem with how the body uses iron, the bone marrow is unable to use stored iron to create new red blood cells.

-Because the anemia of chronic disease develops slowly and is generally mild, it usually causes few or no symptoms.
-When symptoms do occur, they usually result from the disease causing the anemia rather than from the anemia itself.
+Because anemia of chronic disease develops slowly and is generally mild, it usually causes few or no symptoms.
+When symptoms (for example, fatigue, weakness, or paleness) do occur, they usually result from the disease causing the anemia rather than from the anemia itself.

 Because no specific treatment exists for this type of anemia, doctors treat the disorder causing it.
 If the disorder causing the anemia does not respond to treatment, erythropoietin or darbepoietin, drugs that stimulate the bone marrow to produce red blood cells, may be given.
 Iron supplements are usually given when using erythropoietin or darbepoietin to ensure the body reacts appropriately to these drugs.
-Taking additional iron or vitamins does not help if erythropoietin or darbepoetin is not used.
+Drugs that stimulate red blood cell production (by stimulating erythropoietin, the signal that triggers such production) are not as helpful unless iron stores are adequate.

 On the rare occasion that the anemia becomes severe, transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more may help.